denten-books/plain-text/6-chapter.md

 mental worlds, mediated by a piece of paper.
 And yet how quickly we discard it!
 The interface itself is perhaps too thin and transparent to hold our (critical) attention.

-An interface is literally a point of contact.
-The elevator button, for example, is a quintessential interface between you and the mechanism of the elevator.
-The button allows the will of the operator to become one with the action of the machine.
-It is an interface designed to accept human input.
-But, from the elevator's point of view, the human finger is the interface to the human.
-In the combined operation of human and elevator it is thus difficult to pinpoint the exact physical boundaries of the contact.
-The interface is paper-thin, we may say—it happens when a thing slides into the other, and for a moment both become one: a shared physiology and a shared intentional apparatus.
-We could say that our to-do list is a point of contact between two people.
-But before being that, it was a point of contact between a person, a piece of paper, and writing.
-For the purposes of this dissertation, a literary interface is a specialized point of contact between the mental, the symbolic, and the technological modes of being.

-Let's examine the piece of paper more closely.
-A literary interface is first and foremost mediated by language.
-But language alone is not enough to constitute even a simple to-do list.
-We must also have writing—a way to record language for later recall or further dissemination.
-The to-do list also requires a pen and a piece of paper or any transferrable storage medium.
-I therefore insist on "literary" and not merely "textual" or "linguistic" interfaces, because my concern here is not with any individual text or utterance, but already with a system of such recorded texts or utterances—a physical, artifactual system, which encompasses a range of possible activities.
-These may include the ability to read and to write, but also to select, highlight, underline, format, annotate, review, redact, skim, commit to memory, store, archive, retrieve, search, borrow, lend, tag, comment, ruffle through the pages, digest, process (as in word processing), type, scribble, click, zoom, drag, drop, cut, and paste.
-It is this system as a whole that I propose to designate as "literary" (and this in contrary to some more specialized definitions of the same).

-A literary interface is secondly an artifact of mental (cognitive) activity.
-To my mind, a text, like the to-do list for example, is always a privileged symbolic representation.
-I say this because I think it, and because what I write can be said to represent the state of my mind.
-Or at least I want it to represent accurately the state of my mind.
-Even if I wanted to deceive you as to the state of my mind, the deception would at least represent my desire to deceive (we will deal with truly un-intentional texts also in the scope of the dissertation).
-A text is a snapshot of sorts, which captures a fleeting moment from the stream of private, internal, and generally invisible mental events in the shape of a symbolic (representational), but nevertheless tangible, material, externalized and therefore visible artifacts.
-By contrast, spoken language is never fully externalized.
-At the exact moment of utterance my speech is still a part of my body.
-It is inside of me literally: on its way out, but still inside, near the tongue and the palate, still contained within my larynx.
-But in typing these words (rather than merely speaking them) I intend to spend much effort to enforce the congruity between what I think and what you read, asynchronously, through the intermediacy of language, text, and word-processing software (in my case).
-That intermediacy between the mental and the written is a part of the interface, in a way that the "interface between science and the humanities" may signify a common boundary between two distinct disciplines.
-The literary interface is privileged not just because it encodes an aspect of one's mental world, but because in the moment of contact, it is an aspect of that mental world.
-And for that moment, it is as dear to me as a toe or a finger, or perhaps as a dream or a recollection.

-And finally, a literary interface is a material artifact.
-By this I mean that something like a pen, paper, a computer screen, or a keyboard is involved in the practice of using literary interfaces.
-Just like an elevator button, literary interfaces are physical objects.
-They come into being through usage, and make no sense as discrete objects, as in the case of the elevator control panel removed from the passenger and the mechanism of the elevator.
-Or rather, I should say that elevator buttons make no sense removed from the action of pressing buttons and transporting things and people between floors.
-An interface is a kind of a verbalized noun—its understanding must come not just in the examining the artifact, but in examining the artifact in action.
-Only in action can we observe the momentary unity between the literary, the cognitive, and the artifactual.

 "A text editor is often the primary interface between a user and the system, and the program with which most user time is spent.
 Accordingly, an editor has